Diabetic eye screening (easy read)

 This special eye test is called NHS Diabetic Eye Screening.

-You will still need to see the optician for an eye test every year.
+You will still need to see the optician for a normal eye test every year.

 You will be sent a letter telling you when and where your diabetic eye screening appointment is.